Boost Your Productivity with These 5 Office 365 Tips

 The growth in the adoption of the Microsoft Office 365 platform is staggering.
 Though deeply dependent on the inertia of the eponymous desktop application suite, it is also the mix of complementary services Microsoft continuously adds which is making this particular cloud productivity platform very popular.
-Microsoft is estimating Office 365 will pass 100 million active business users by the end of 2017, but it is not uncommon for many businesses to merely scratch the surface of what Office 365 has to offer.
+Microsoft Office 365 hit 100 million active business users in 2017, but it is not uncommon for many businesses to merely scratch the surface of what Office 365 has to offer.
 Here are five ideas to help you make better use of Office 365.

 Delve into your documents